82% of Twitter users are active on mobile

 It's quick and easy to Tweet

-A tweet cannot contain more than 140 characters, and can be composed in a few minutes or less.
-Even sending a series of tweets every single day shouldn’t take up more time than you have to offer.
+A tweet cannot contain more than 140 characters, and can be written in a few minutes or less, from pretty much any device with Internet connectivity.
+Even sending a series of tweets every single day shouldn’t take up too much of your precious time, and the rewards are well worth it.

 You're no longer restricted to just text